skypilot-org/skypilot/docs/source/examples/interactive-development.rst

 #.
 Click on the top bar, type: :code:`> remote-ssh`, and select :code:`Remote-SSH: Connect Current Window to Host...`
 #.
 Select the cluster name (e.g., ``dev``) from the list of hosts.
 #.
 Open folder: :code:`sky_workdir` and find your code.

+For more details, please refer to the `VSCode documentation <https://code.visualstudio.com/docs/remote/ssh-tutorial>`__.

 .. image:: https://imgur.com/8mKfsET.gif
   :align: center